aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.charts/chart/toimage/_index.md

 ### Remarks

-The type of the image is specified by using `options.ImageType`.
-The following formats are supported: ImageType.Bmp, ImageType.Gif, ImageType.Png, ImageType.Jpeg, ImageType.Tiff, ImageType.Emf.
+The format of the image is specified by using `options.ImageFormat`.
+The following formats are supported: ImageFormat.Bmp, ImageFormat.Gif, ImageFormat.Png, ImageFormat.Jpeg, ImageFormat.Tiff, ImageFormat.Emf.

 If the width or height is zero or the chart is not supported according to Supported Charts List, this method will do nothing.
 Please refer to [Supported Charts List](http://www.aspose.com/documentation/.net-components/aspose.cells-for-.net/converting-chart-to-image.html) for more details.